 1. Be Prepared to Learn

 Come into your accounting internship with an open mind, a desire to hit the ground running, and a yearning for learning.
 There’s going to be a ton of information to absorb, so make sure you’re prepared; have a notes file ready on your computer, or a blank paper notebook where you can jot down quick how-to notes.
+You never know what information could be helpful in your future career or if you plan to sit for the CPA Exam.

 2. Create a Schedule Before You Start